kelseyoo14/beautiful-lines/README.md

 The Study feature is the main feature for beautiful lines, where a user can choose how many images they want to study, and at what time interval they want to study each image.

-####Recursively Displaying Images
+####Displaying Images
 ![Studying](/static/readmeimgs/studymodal3.gif)
-This feature may have been the most difficult but also the most rewarding feature of the website.
-After a user chooses a number of images to display and a time interval to display them at, on the front end in javascript, the images are shuffled (so that each study session is unique) and then displayed in a modal.
+After a user chooses a number of images to display and a time interval to display them at, the images are shuffled (so that each study session is unique) and then displayed in a modal.
 The modal displays each image for the selected time interval, and closes after all the images have been displayed.
-This was accomplished with a function that edits the "img src"of the modal, and then recursively calls itself after a setTimeout(), which is set to the time interval the user selects for their study session.

 ## <a name="#searching"></a>Searching